codecrafters-io/build-your-own-kafka/stage_descriptions/creating-topics-06-fl3.md

 3. Validates partition count and replication factor parameters
 4. Creates a new topic UUID (for successful topics)
 5. Writes a `TOPIC_RECORD` to the `__cluster_metadata` topic's log file (for successful topics)
+6. Writes `PARTITION_RECORD`s to the `__cluster_metadata` topic's log file for each partition (for successful topics)
-6. Creates partition directories in the log directory (for successful topics)
+7. Creates partition directories in the log directory (for successful topics)
-7. Returns individual results for each topic in the response array
+8. Returns individual results for each topic in the response array

 Mixed success/failure scenarios are handled gracefully - if one topic fails validation, it doesn't prevent other valid topics from being created.